anddhong/Unsafe-and-Sound/README.md

 # Unsafe-and-Sound
  multiplayer shooting game in built with Pygame that uses beat detection to create the games levels.
+ *Make sure that Pygame, Pyaudio, and Librosa modules are installed

 Instructions: Run the gameDemo.py file, but give it a few seconds as the modules take a while to load,